singh1114/GSoC2017/README.md

 In this, I took the data from the Django models and tried to convert them into more easily transferable data i.e. `JSON` format.
 We still have to do more things in this part.
 I have written a detailed description of this in the following [blog post](https://ranvirsinghprojects.wordpress.com/2017/07/22/serialization-a-week-long-struggle/)

+## Work Left:

+After the completion of GSoC, I would try to create a webhook for the implemented API.
+After the implementation of webhook the product will become usable at the very basic level and everyone will be able to use it.